AdobeDocs/journey-optimizer-b2b.es-ES/help/user/start/email-protocols.md

 ## Crear registros DNS para <!-- landing pages and -->correos electrónicos

-La conexión de un registro CNAME permite a los especialistas en marketing alojar versiones web de los correos electrónicos, páginas de aterrizaje y blogs con una personalización de marca coherente que mejora el tráfico y las conversiones.
+La conexión de un registro CNAME permite a los especialistas en marketing alojar versiones web de los correos electrónicos, páginas de destino y blogs con una personalización de marca coherente que mejora el tráfico y las conversiones.
 Se recomienda muy especialmente añadir los CNAME a su host de dominio raíz para que Marketo Engage aloje sus recursos web centrados en marketing.
 Como administrador, debe trabajar con su equipo de marketing para planificar e implementar un registro CNAME para los vínculos de seguimiento que se incluyen en los correos electrónicos enviados a través de Marketo Engage.
 <!-- As an administrator, you should work with your Marketing team to plan and implement two CNAME records.
 The first one is for landing page URLs, so that the landing pages appear in URLs that reflect your domain and not Adobe Marketo Engage (the actual host).
 The second one is for the tracking links that are included in the emails sent through Marketo Engage.

 ### Add the CNAME for landing pages